 - Be generous with the frosting.
 You can take some off, but it will go on so much easier if you add more than needed.

-How to Make a Homemade Dinosaur Birthday Cake
+How to Make a Dinosaur Cake

 - Offset spatula